 • Solid surface walls – Although they are the thickest at 3/8” they are not tough to cut and are available with a large array of accessories (shower seats, recessed niches, leg stands for shaving and grab bars to name a few) and come in 51 different colors and 4 patterns.

-• Laminated shower and tub wall panels– These panels are just now (in the Spring/Summer of 2018) coming on to the scene in the United States.
+• Laminated shower and tub wall panels– These laminated shower wall panels are just now (in late November of 2018) coming on to the scene in the United States.
 They are high pressure laminated wall panels.
 They are waterproof and have the feel and look of tile – yet NO MAINTENANCE!
 This – to me- is the best of both worlds.
-This product has been made in Norway since 1962.
+This product has been made in Norway since the late 1990’s.
 It makes me wonder why we’re so far behind embracing wall panels in our country (maybe it’s the sleezy acrylic sales dudes and low-quality fiberglass which has turned people off?).
 These panels come in different textures, with different tile sizes with styles to fit contemporary, traditional and even Modern Farmhouse bathrooms.

 • Slick high gloss wall panels – Offering the look of back painted glass (without the cost) these panels are popular for those wanting a sleek contemporary Euro style bathroom.
 The come in 7 colors and they add as much drama to your bathroom as your 15-year-old daughter!